Jetison333/rotg/rulings.md

   - Persist across rounds.
   - Editable through submissions.
 - The most recent public player list (round results) is cycled in order without a schedule.
-- Punctuation may be before of after your word.
+- Punctuation may be before or after your word.
 - Words & punctuation:
   - Paragraph Breaks are puncutation.
   - Starting or ending a title is puncutation.